hiroto-sawada/hiroto-sawada.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. student in politics at Princeton University.
+I am a Ph.D. student in politics at Princeton University and a graduate fellow at the Program for Quantitative and Analytical Political Science (QAPS).

 My research interests include the political economy of conflict; international relations theory; formal political theory; and theoretical implications of empirical models (TIEM).
 My research appears in [_International Studies Quarterly_](https://doi.org/10.1093/isq/sqae023).